The-AI-Alliance/microsite-template/README-instructions.md

 > [!TIP]
 > At the top of the repo page, click _Actions_ to see the progress of building your website.
 This action will be executed every time you make a change to a file in your publication branch (i.e., `main` by default).
 If for some reason building the website fails, this page can provide useful debugging help.

+#### 8d.
+Configure Dependabot

+On the left-hand side of the _Settings_ page, click the link for _Advanced Security_.
+Enable all the alerts and security updates.

+For the _Dependabot version updates_ section, the configuration should already be correct.
+(It is defined in the included `.github/dependabot.yml` file.)
+However, you can click the _Configure_ button to change it.

 ### 9. Add your website to the Alliance GitHub organization page and the Alliance website.